SillyFreak/typst-alexandria/docs/manual.typ

 In the previous example, the bibliographies were created for separate parts of a document, and each had its own independent numbering.
 This approach will not work when multiple bibliographies have to serve the same region of the document, because with overlapping numbers the citations become ambiguous.
-For this scenario, Alexandria allows decoupling _loading_ and _collection_ of the references from their _rendering_.
+For this scenario, Alexandria allows decoupling _loading_ and _collecting_ of the references from their _rendering_.
 Instead of a single #ref-fn("bibliographyx()") call:
 - #ref-fn("load-bibliography()") loads all bibliographical entries with a specific prefix
 - #ref-fn("get-bibliography()") composes a list of entries referenced in the document